marko-js/marko/README.md

 </ui-tabs>
 ```

-Raptor Templates supports this by leveraging JavaScript closures in the compiled output.
+Marko supports this by leveraging JavaScript closures in the compiled output.
 A tag can introduce scoped variables that are available to nested tags.
-This is shown in the sample `raptor-taglib.json` below:
+This is shown in the sample `marko-taglib.json` below:

 ```json
 {